-- □ I have reviewed the NHD Rule Book regarding the requirements for the Process Paper. - □ I have reviewed examples of process papers. - Reviewed example projects for their process papers either on the CT History Day website or the NHD website. - □ I have drafted and revised a good process paper for my project that explains: - How I chose my topic and how it fits this year's theme - How I conducted my research - How I created my project - o Identified my thesis statement - How my topic is significant in history - □ I have received feedback on my process paper from at least one peer and one trusted adult. - □ I have revised my process paper based on feedback I received. - □ I have maintained the 500 word limit. - □ If I am part of a group, we have collaborated on the writing of the process paper which reflects all of our experiences and have used we/us/our pronouns.
+- □ I have reviewed the NHD Rule Book regarding the requirements for the Process Paper. - □ I have reviewed examples of process papers. - Reviewed example projects for their process papers either on the CT History Day website or the NHD website. - □ I have drafted and revised a good process paper for my project that explains: - o How I chose my topic and how it fits this year's theme - How I conducted my research - How I created my project - o Identified my thesis statement - How my topic is significant in history - I have written my process paper in the format of an essay (paragraphs) and not as a list of questions and answers or as sections. - □ I have received feedback on my process paper from at least one peer and one trusted adult. - □ I have revised my process paper based on feedback I received. - □ I have maintained the 500-word limit. - □ If I am part of a group, we have collaborated on the writing of the process paper which reflects all of our experiences and have used we/us/our pronouns.
 (Group entries only require one process paper, not one per student)